Updated: Sep 17

 Article 7 of our 10-part Screenwriting Staffing Industry Series explains why the plot is only half of the judging process during the 1st round of a screenplay contest.
 To stay current, join our mailing list.
+Reach buyers.

 Before we dive right in, I want to make it crystal clear that not all contests and festivals are what they appear to be.
-While opinion, personality, and even sometimes politics plays a role, some are just out to take advantage of emerging writers.
+While opinion, personality, and even politics play a role, some are just out to take advantage of emerging writers.
 Just recently, the Sun Valley Film Festival gave Shia LaBeouf’s “Minor Modifications” the High Scribe Award.
 This means he gets 1-on-1 access to industry pros and a $1,000 check.
 Think this contest cares about up-and-coming writers?
 Additionally, he was a Semi-Finalist last year at the PAGE International Screenwriting Awards for another script.
 You can read more on THE WRAP.

 Let’s first discuss the positives of screenwriting competitions:

 -- Winning or placing in the “right” kind of screenplay contests puts you in direct contact with top agents, producers, and directors who have the power to change your life overnight.
 Plenty of meetings and sales started from a contest. -- The opportunity to be mentored by top film or TV writers; once mentored, they will introduce you to their large pool of contacts. -- Exposure and publicity will follow after winning a contest -- everything from publications to social media posting.
 This will elevate your SEO -- not just for you, but your script/movie. -- Whether you win or lose a contest, it gives you perspective of where your script stacks up against others.
-While readers tend to be subjective, entering enough contests will tell you if your script has “staying power”. -- It doesn’t matter if the contest is large or small, winning a contest adds value to your resume.
+While readers tend to be subjective, entering enough contests will tell you if your script has “staying power”. -- It doesn’t matter if the contest is large or small; winning a contest adds value to your resume.
 So, when you pitch yourself, you can now say “award-winning screenwriter.”
 Refer to my step-by-step guide to writing a Screenwriting Résumé. -- Any legitimate competition offers some sort of a prize: cash, screenwriting software, free subscriptions to top film/screenwriting sites, trophies, and round-trip flights to Los Angeles.
 These are just a few of the many perks that can come with entering a script contest.

 Mickey Fisher, writer/creator of EXTANT, MARS, & REVERIE, spoke on our screenwriting panel during the 2014 Cincinnati Film Festival (where we also partnered with Comic-Con).
 I had the honor of interviewing him on my site shortly after the festival.
 Mickey’s story is especially special and inspiring for all of us writers.
 Why?